← Intrepid Scientific·Insights

 7. Facility Design and Engineering for a Rescheduled Market

 The physical infrastructure of cannabis manufacturing must evolve to handle federal oversight and the complexities of a bifurcated market.
-Infrastructure must be engineered to accommodate DEA accessibility while ensuring the strict segregation of Schedule III and Schedule I product lines.
+Infrastructure must be engineered to accommodate DEA accessibility while ensuring strict segregation of Schedule III and Schedule I product lines.

 The Bifurcation Strategy